 Sometimes my systems are correlated but in general not.
-I always have a balanced mix between long and short, never leaning too much on either direction.
-So far in 2013 I have lost an incredible amount on the short side.
+I always have a balanced mix between long and short, never leaning too much in either direction.
+So far in 2013, I have lost an incredible amount on the short side.
 Fortunately, I have made more on the long side.

 I trade more systems/strategies because I think it’s better to trade more than try to develop better but fewer systems.
 Most likely I end up curve fitting by implementing “better” systems.
-Many of my strategies has a very rough equity curve, to say the least.
+Many of my strategies have a very rough equity curve, to say the least.
 However, when adding 30 or so strategies the equity curve gets pretty nice.
-So far in 2013 I have daytraded all 34 days and only lost money on 4 days.
+So far in 2013 I have day traded all 34 days and only lost money on 4 days.
 My EOD has had a hit ratio of 80%.
 Individually none of my systems have a higher win ratio than 60%.

 I recommend trading more and diversifying instead of using conventional risk management.

 – What is the unconventional stance on money management in trading?

 The unconventional approach suggests that traditional money management techniques, such as predefined risk and stop loss/profit targets, may not be suitable for all trading systems.

 – How does diversification play a role in this approach to trading?